mariodss/azure-network-protocols/README.md

 <p><b>6.2) </b>From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are</p>
 <p>-Observe the DNS traffic being show in WireShark</p>

+<p>Observations</p>
+<p>nslookup (short for Name Server Lookup) is a command-line tool used to query Domain Name System (DNS) servers to obtain information about domain names, IP addresses, or DNS records.</p>
+<p>By using the nslookup command, we can obtain the IP addresses associated with domains such as pixar.com or google.com.</p>
+<p>DNS uses UDP port 53 and TCP port 53</p>

 <br />